bblack16/bblib-ruby/README.md

 BBLib (Brandon-Black-Lib) is a collection of various reusable methods and classes to extend the Ruby language.

-One of my primary goals with the BBLib code is to keep it as lightweight as possible.
+One of the primary goals with the BBLib is to keep it as lightweight as possible.
 This means you will not find dependencies outside of the Ruby core libraries.

 For a full breakdown of what is currently in this library, scroll down.
 For a quick overview of key features, read the following list.